 The John Harris property descended to Capt.
 Stephen Baker, whose heirs still own and occupy. (circa 1900).”

 The 1832 map shows Mrs. Harris living in the house at 38 East Street.
 The small house to its west which no longer stands was owned by Mrs. E. “Polly” Ross, who operated a “Dame Shop” in the house.
 It was sold to Fred Willcomb.
 Auxiliary buildings are not shown in this map.

 38 East Street is the Stephen Baker estate in the 1872 Ipswich map.
-To its west is the W. Johnson house on the same property, no longer standing, and 30 East Street, the Francis Jordan house.
+To its west is the W. Johnson house on the same property, no longer standing, and 30 East Street, the Hovey house, better known as the Francis Jordan house.
 The map shows a small hay scale weighing station that once sat on the corner (shown below.)
 Auxiliary buildings are not otherwise shown in the map.